CGCL-codes/XGCN_library/docs/source/index.rst

 XGCN is a light-weight and easy-to-use library for large-scale graph-based recommendation, aiming at helping researchers to build models that can run on million-scale graphs.

-We provides an implementation for the TheWebConf 2023 paper:
+XGCN includes xGCN - an implementation for the TheWebConf 2023 paper:
 **xGCN: An Extreme Graph Convolutional Network for Large-scale Social Link Prediction**.

 Features: